willjarv1s/jsdom-mod-document-domcontentloaded-lab-london-fe-skills-020419/README.md

 Next, move this code into a new file called `script.js`.
 Include `script.js` in the `<head>` of `index-demo.html`.
 Reload the page.
 Your click event won't work.
-You might notice JavaScript giving an error:
+You might notice JavaScript giving an error in the DevTools console:

 ```text
 Uncaught TypeError: Cannot read property 'addEventListener' of null